tkubica12/azure-workshops/w-aks-intro/docs/08-ApplicationConfigurations.md

 ```

 Make sure your application works.
 In this labs you have seen how ConfigMaps can be used to change complex configuration files without rebuilding container image.

+# Optional challenge - move NGINX port configuration to ConfigMap
+Now we have configuration file in ConfigMap, but assign variable NGINX_HTTP_PORT_NUMBER directly in our Deployment definition.
+Add this rather as another item into your ConfigMap and change Deployment to reference this value from there.